BjarkeHautop/ChessEngine.jl/docs/src/05-quick-guide.md

 board = Board(fen="rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1")
 ```

-This is a struct of type `Board` which contains the bitboards, side to move, castling rights, en passant square, halfmove clock, position history, undo stack, eval score and game phase value.
+This is a struct of type `Board` which contains the relevant information about the chess position needed for playing and searching.

 To view the board in a Plot panel we can use